una/una.github.io/_posts/blog/2016-04-12-joining-do.md

   <figcaption>Toolsday hosts hard at work in the recording studio.</figcaption>
 </figure>

+> All of that is to say that you have all the power in the world to make your workplace awesome. <a class="twitter-share">Culture comes from community, and communities are built by the people within them.</a>

-There's this really **strong love for craft within a supportive little community at IBM Design**.
-And while not everyone mentioned above is still there, each designer and developer there exemplifies what makes its community so awesome.
-With each new-hire cohort, new ideas are brought into the studio and it's been really exciting to have been involved in such a massive cultural shift!
+There's this really strong love for craft as the basis of the community within IBM Design.
+And while not everyone mentioned above is still there, each designer and developer exemplifies what makes its community so awesome.
+With every new-hire cohort, new ideas are brought into the studio and it's been really exciting to have been involved in such a massive cultural shift!
+Stay curious, y'all 💕

 Oh and by the way, IBM design is [hiring](https://www.ibm.com/design/careers.shtml) if you're interested.